altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "I can't even remember Rossin"
 "Oh that's not good"
 ~Rossin was sitting beside her now~
-`"you alright?"`
+`"You alright?"`
-"Never better... well, not that I remember"
+"Never better...
+Well, that I remember, literally the best I've been."
 "We know the loses by the absence of where they should be, physically and in memory" *Flanagan took a sip of tea*
 "And in my case I had something more concrete to measure by, sample by... it's about two thirds" *Rossin leaned over*
-"landing pad - more than likely"
+"Landing pad - more than likely"
-`"how"`
+`"How"`
 `{todo:link to description of how that works}`
 ~Both the Relux's hands reached for the teapot - before only Jochek pouring themselves cups put it back~ "We haven't noticed anything in Romania"